 If everything is installed correctly, all tests should pass or xfail (expected to fail).

 A network in pandapipes is represented in a pandapipesNet object, which is a collection of pandas Dataframes.
-Each dataframe in a pandapipesNet contains the information about one pandapipes element, such as pipe, junction, sink, etc.
+Each dataframe in a pandapipesNet contains the information about one of pandapipes’ component types, such as pipe, junction, sink, etc..
+Each row represents an element of the respective type.

 We consider the following simple example network as a minimal example: